felipecarrillo100/ogcopenapis/README.md

 * Open API Tiles will be implemented
 * Open API Maps will be implemented

-The Main React Components are:
+The Main Components are:

 * OgcOpenApiFeatureStore  a ready to use store capable to retrieve features from an OGC API Service
 * OgcOpenApiGetCapabilities a helper to retrieve the capabilities of a server such as available Collections and Formats

+Additional components will be added in future versions for Maps and Tiles

 ## To build